Evolitist/Evolitist/README.md

     }

     skills = mapOf(
-      "Android" to Level.INTERMEDIATE,
+      "Android" to Level.ADVANCED,
       "Kotlin" to Level.ADVANCED,
       "Flutter" to Level.ADVANCED,
       "Dart" to Level.INTERMEDIATE,
       "Git" to Level.INTERMEDIATE,
       "Linux" to Level.ADVANCED,
       "Java" to Level.INTERMEDIATE,
-      "RxJava" to Level.LEARNING,
+      "RxJava" to Level.INTERMEDIATE,
-      "Dagger" to Level.LEARNING,
+      "Dagger" to Level.INTERMEDIATE,
       "Retrofit" to Level.INTERMEDIATE,
+      "Coroutines" to Level.INTERMEDIATE,
+      "Compose" to Level.INTERMEDIATE,
     )
   }
 }